-If your vascular doctor at South Palm Cardiovascular Associates detects a blood clot such as Deep Vein Thrombosis (DVT) or Pulmonary Embolus, one may be a candidate for state of the art catheter based therapy to treat the problem.
+If your vascular doctor at South Palm Cardiovascular Associates detects a blood clot such as Deep Vein Thrombosis (DVT) or Pulmonary Embolus, one may be a candidate for the state of the art catheter-based therapy to treat the problem.

 During catheter-assisted thrombolysis treatment, a catheter is guided through blood vessels to the location of the blood clot.
 The catheter will deliver special clot-dissolving medicine called thrombolytics to help dissolve the clot.
 This new device, called Ekos, will also deliver simultaneously ultrasound energy to mechanically dislodge and loosen up the clot to enable lower and safer doses of the thrombolytic drugs to be used.